 If you have an interest in our vision to strengthen local media, please consider a gift in support of MCTV.

-- Create content that educates and strengthens bonds in our diverse community Help others tell their stories through the use of video and new media
+- Create content that educates and strengthens bonds in our diverse community

 As a result of the Cable Television Act of 1984, Millbrae was granted a single broadcast camera for televising public meetings.
 After two years of bargaining, an agreement was reached between the City of Millbrae and the cable company, which agreed to provide $57,000 toward the equipment needed to start a community television station.
 One of the first cities in the region to adopt PEG, Millbrae had the means to broadcast live and videotape city events even if it didn’t have the know-how at the time.